 Month: May 2025

-Robots in the Bible
+Robots and AI in the Bible

 “They scale walls like soldiers” Joel 2:7… Are the Locusts of Joel and Revelation Prophetic Metaphors for Future Technology?